amirsharifi97/Sentinel-2-Super-Resolution/README.md

-# Sentinel-2 SuperResolution
-Super-Resolution of Sentinel-2 RGB Images with VENµS Reference Images
+# Super-Resolution of Sentinel-2 RGB Images with VENµS Reference Images Using SRResNet CNNs
+Super-resolution (SR) is a well-established technique used to enhance the resolution of low-resolution images.
+In this paper, we introduce a novel approach for the super-resolution of Sentinel-2 10 m RGB images using higher-resolution Venus 5 m RGB images.
+The proposed method takes advantage of a modified SRResNet network, integrates perceptual loss based on the VGG network, and incorporates a learning rate decay strategy for improved performance.
+By leveraging higher-resolution VENµS 5 m RGB images as reference images, this approach aims to generate high-quality super-resolved images of Sentinel-2 10 m RGB images.
+The modified SRResNet network was designed to capture and learn underlying patterns and details present in Venus images, enabling it to effectively enhance the resolution of Sentinel-2 images.
+In addition, the inclusion of perceptual loss based on the VGG network helps preserve important visual features and maintain the overall image quality.

 https://doi.org/10.3390/ECRS2023-16863

-In this we tried to enhance spatial resolution of sentinel-2 images in visible bands using real ground-truth data VENµS images.

 we used SEN2VENµS paired tensors to do this research.
 ## 1 Installation